Puppy Vaccinations—The Rest of the Story

 In reality, many young dogs are still be at risk for parvo (and even distemper) after completing their puppy vaccination series.
 However, today we have two simple and relatively inexpensive tools that enable us to be sure the vaccinations we gave worked so our dogs are protected.

-In the past, it’s been difficult to measure either or both a dog mom and a pup’s vaccine antibodies so veterinarians, breeders or owners needed to give pups a series of shots.
+In the past, it’s been difficult to measure either or both a dog mom’s and a pup’s vaccine antibodies so veterinarians, breeders, and owners needed to give pups a series of shots.
 Because we didn’t know when mom’s immunity would drop low enough to allow the pup to respond to a vaccination, these shots were given every 3-4 weeks, starting as early as 6 weeks.

 Since we didn’t have an easy and inexpensive way to check the pup’s individual immunity, we guessed on when we needed to stop vaccinating.
 In some countries, it was common to complete the series at 12 weeks, while elsewhere the series continued until 15 or 16 weeks.
 Most professional guidelines recommend vaccinating until 16 weeks based on research showing that a large majority of pups, but not 100%, will respond to a vaccine at that age.
 As a result of this plan, a pup might receive 3 or 4 vaccinations during this time in hopes that one of them resulting in the pup developing immunity to the disease.